 Entering Eighth Grade

-The Chosen, Chaim Potok (PLUS three books of your choice); a separate 400-500 word essay is also due (assignment will be emailed home to parents)
+The Chosen, Chaim Potok (PLUS three books of your choice)

 In addition to your specific class book, if you have one, every middle school student should read at least THREE books over the summer.
 Take a look at the general middle school listings, web links, etc. for some great suggestions.

 Go to the library—it’s free!
 Don’t be shy: ask librarians for advice.
 The Brooklyn Public Library has some nice lists of books for middle schoolers; check them out.

 Be adventurous!
 Try a category (or genre) of literature that you don’t usually read.
 Consider reading a biography or other type of nonfiction.
 Try some science fiction, fantasy, or horror.
 Get a few books of poetry and read them out loud!
 Go to your local bookstore and browse.
 Chat with people and collect recommendations.
 Talk to your friends and see what they’re reading.
 Peruse a newspaper.
 Pick up some magazines.
 There’s always the back of the cereal box… JUST READ!
 And don’t forget to have fun.